ArchipelagoMW/Archipelago/docs/world api.md

 to describe it and a `display_name` property for display on the website and in spoiler logs.

-The actual name as used in the yaml is defined in a `Dict[str, AssembleOptions]`, that is assigned to the world under `self.option_definitions`.
+The actual name as used in the yaml is defined via the field names of a `dataclass` that is assigned to the world under `self.options_dataclass`.
+By convention, the strings that define your option names should be in `snake_case`.

 Common option types are `Toggle`, `DefaultOnToggle`, `Choice`, `Range`.
 For more see `Options.py` in AP's base directory.